El-Fitz/smarteverything-testproject/README.md

 - Authentication protocol : `<len> <4b> <nb of msg> <char 1> <char 2> <char 3> ... <char KEY_SIZE>`
 - Authentication msg example, for 2 messages, and with a key such as "111111" : `0x094b02010101010101`

-The SME Board will reply to a valid authentication message using the right key, confirming the number of instructions and delivering a random ID between 0 and 255 (0x00 and 0xFF in hex)
+The SME Board will reply to a valid authentication message using the right key, using "A" (for "Authentication") as message type, confirming the number of instructions and delivering a random ID between 0 and 255 (0x00 and 0xFF in hex)
 - Authentication reply protocol : `<0x65><nb of msg><ID>`
 - Authentication reply example for the previous authentication msg example, with 42 as the ID : `0x65022A`